UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/solving_linear_systems/solving_echelon_systems.md

 ### Step 3

 Substitute the expression from Step 2 back in to the eliminate the bound variable $x_i$ from the system.
-Eliminate the corresponding row and column from the pivot.
+Delete the corresponding row and column from the pivot.

 Go back to to Step 2.